mshspike/enrol_planner/README.md

 1. Run `rails server` to start up application server.

 2. In your web browser, natvigate to http://localhost:3000 and it redirects to the planner page.

+###To test admin functions:

+1. Nivigate to http://localhost:3000/users/new , in here, you can register an administrator account in order to login to admin system.

+2. Once the admin account has been created, click onto "Admin" link on the top-right corner to enter admin interface.